01 of 10

 Set your router to make a 1/4" deep cut and clamp the jig and test style to your table.
 Route a test groove, remove the style and dry-fit test the fit with one slat.
 Adjust the jig if you aren't happy with the fit.

 Next, we'll set up one style for cutting by making a perpendicular mark every one inch along the edge of the stile to be grooved.
 Start by making a mark at the halfway point of the length of the style.
 If you have an odd number of grooves to cut, make one mark on each side of the center every inch until you have the requisite number.
-If you need to cut an even number of grooves, make a mark 1/2" on each side of the centerline, then a mark every inch on each side until you reach the desired number of slats.
+If you need to cut an even number of grooves, you must make a mark 1/2" on each side of the centerline, then a mark every inch on each side until you reach the desired number of slats.

 With all of the marks completed, clamp the style to the table and route the first groove.
 Then, remove the clamp, slide the style to the next mark, clamp, and route.
 Continue until all grooves have been routed.Continue to 8 of 10 below.